Habitat

 Venue ● Roseberry Road Studios ● BA2 3DX ● click for map

-A photographic exhibition about the spaces we build: seeks to challenge our approach towards building by exploring the connections between us, the natural, and the built environment.
+HABITAT, a photographic exhibition about the spaces we build, seeks to challenge our approach towards building by exploring the connections between us, the natural, and the built environment.

 This approach shines a light on today’s taken-for-granted landscape: increasingly becoming urbanized as a result of a ravenous, mindless construction industry that devours green spaces and is indifferent to precious ecosystems.